privacy-tech-lab/ccpa-metrics/README.md

 ## Contribution

-Contribute by opening an issue or pull request.
+Contribute by opening an issue or a pull request.